September 16, 2021

 Fermentation is all the rage in foodie circles.
 From kombucha to kimchi, yogurt to sauerkraut, it may seem like the next new food fad.
 Fermented…Read This Post

 So you’ve booked your cooking vacation to India with The International Kitchen.
-You’ve tried the recipes for Galawat Kebab, Murg Awadhi Korma, and naan that you’ve found on our website and in our blog.
+You’ve tried the recipes for Galawat Kebab, Murg Awadhi Tikka, and naan that you’ve found on our website and in our blog.
 You’ve read up on Indian spices and ingredients.
 You’re all ready to go, but you’re wondering what you’ll drink while you’re there, right?

 It should be no surprise that tea is a staple in India.
 Remember back in your school days, when you read about the East India Company?
 India is still one of the largest producers of tea in the world, and its history in tea production provided the underpinning for things as momentous as British colonial rule and the American Revolution.
 (Ok, perhaps an exaggeration, but refresh your knowledge of the Boston Tea Party and you’ll see what I mean.)

 Back to what you’ll drink on your cooking vacation to India.

 Tea, for sure, although don’t expect it just to come in its traditional form.
 You’ll find all sorts of yummy tea drinks combining it with Indian spices such as cardamom, cinnamon, and cloves, such as the popular Masala Chai.
 (If you saw our vocabulary lesson on our Facebook page yesterday, you’ll remember that Masala is a generic word for mixed spices.)